fedengarcia/fedengarcia/README.md

 ## About me
 My name is Federico Garcia.
 I am 29 years old and I am currently living in Italy.
 When I'm not at my computer I'm playing professional basketball.

-My passions:
-- 🏀 Basketball
-- 💻 Technology
-- 👾 Videogames
+🏀 Professional basketball player
+💻 Passionate about technology
+👾 Video games as a hobby
-- ✈️ Travel
+✈️ Travel opens your mind

   <!--
 **fedengarcia/fedengarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.